YinanZheng/REMP/README.md

 if (!requireNamespace("BiocManager", quietly=TRUE))
     install.packages("BiocManager")

-## To get the latest REMP, please first make sure you are using the latest Bioconductor
+## To get the latest version of REMP, please make sure you are using the latest Bioconductor
-BiocManager::install("BiocUpgrade")

 ## Install REMP
 BiocManager::install("REMP")